cscrivner/coltanscrivner.com/content/project/allure-of-violence/index.md

 <br/><br/>

 ## **Preprint**
-You can find our first preprint from this project [on PsyArXiv](https://psyarxiv.com/3y4w9)
+You can find our preprint for the first paper from this project [on PsyArXiv](https://psyarxiv.com/3y4w9)

 [![](preprint.jpg)](https://psyarxiv.com/3y4w9)